 You can use Google’s tool to analyze your own site and see where improvements can be made.
 Simple fixes, such as decreasing image sizes and optimizing their format for the web, can dramatically reduce page load times.

 4. Create Geo-Targeted Website Pages

 That means, businesses who take the time to create site pages specific to cities or regions, places in which your company has offices, or areas you commonly service will greatly improve your reach and visibility.

 Even though IT and tech companies do much of their work remotely, people still generally favor working with local companies.
 Check out this article for a few other ways you can brush up on your local SEO.

 5. Be Active on Social Media

-While you’re focusing on creating content that contains those important keywords (and variations of them), don’t forget to adhere to on-page SEO best practices.
-Without "keyword stuffing" – which is a big SEO no-no – weave those keywords into the meta description, page title and URL where the flow makes sense.
-Again, consistency is key.
+While you’re focusing on creating content that contains those important keywords and topics (and variations of them), don’t forget to adhere to on-page SEO best practices as well.
+“Keyword stuffing" can be the biggest SEO blunder, so be sure to weave in keywords naturally into elements like meta description, page title, alt tags for images and URL titles.

 Keep in mind, on-page SEO elements won’t do much good if your blog content is not valuable to begin with.
 Always stick to educational content that solves problems and resonates with your readers -- rather than promotional content that focuses solely on your technology solution.